 Tom of Finland

-Tattooed Sailors Beach Towel
+Tattooed Sailors Towel

 £65

-An oversize beach towel made from teddy cloth depicting Tom of Finland's distinctive 1962 drawing originally made for the 'Athletic Model Guild'.
+An oversize towel made from teddy cloth depicting Tom of Finland's distinctive 1962 drawing originally made for the 'Athletic Model Guild'.
 Exclusive to House of Voltaire.

 Dimensions